Safety Policies & FAQ

 What is a Safety Line and what is it for?
 The Safety Line is a yellow line painted down the middle of the concourse on all ranges here at the San Leandro Rifle and Pistol Range.
 During Cease Fires, it is imperative that everyone stays behind that line and away from the Firing Line/Shooting Station until a range master clears the range for shooting.
 This is how we keep things safe when people are working with targets or retrieving items.

 What is a Steel Shooter?
 These are people that, as far as this place is concerned, meet here and shoot at steel targets out on the 100-yard range.
 To facilitate this, the outdoor ranges are closed after 5:00 pm on Saturday.

 What is an AR?
 Contrary to popular belief the AR does not stand for Assault Rifle.
-It stands for ArmaLite, the company that originally came up with the design.
-However, most designs are center fire semi-automatic rifles.
+It stands for Armalite Rifle, the company that originally came up with the design.

 What should I do if my firearm misfires?
 If a misfire occurs, you should continue to hold the firearm aimed at the target downrange for at least 30-45 seconds in case of an unintentional discharge.
-Then open the bolt/action carefully, ensuring that your hand is not behind the bolt/action, and that no-one is standing behind or beside the rifle/pistol.
+Call an RSO for assistance if needed, then open the bolt/action carefully, ensuring that your hand is not behind the bolt/action, and that no-one is standing behind or beside the rifle/pistol.
 Check that the cartridge comes out complete with the bullet.
 Do not put the round back in the rifle/pistol, keep it separate from your other live ammo and then hand it in or put in the red bucket for disposal.